Using the LRC

 - Although the studios may be used for any purpose, you may be asked to leave when patrons with language/cultural projects require the space.

 Reserving the Computer Lab

-- Faculty can reserve the lab for one-time or short-term course activities, or the lab can serve as a course’s regular class meeting space.
+- Faculty can reserve the lab for one-time or short-term course activities.

 - Please notify the LRC staff of your preference.
 If you do allow outside students to use the lab while your class is meeting, please let the staff know if you experience any problems, as it is difficult for the LRC to monitor this from outside of the lab without your assistance.